Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/biochemistry.md

 The quaternary structure of human hemoglobin, which consists of two alpha subunits (shown in red) and two beta subunits (shown in blue).
 Source: [https://commons.wikimedia.org/wiki/File:1GZX_Haemoglobin.png](https://commons.wikimedia.org/wiki/File:1GZX_Haemoglobin.png)]().
 {: style="font-size: medium;"}

 As for SARS-CoV and SARS-CoV-2, the spike protein is a **homotrimer**, meaning that it is formed of three essentially identical units called **chains**, each one translated from the corresponding region of the coronavirus's genome; these chains are colored differently in the figure below.
-When we talk about identifying the structure of the spike protein in this module, we typically are referring to the structure of a single chain.
+In this module, when discussing the structure of the spike protein, we typically are referring to the structure of a single chain.

 [![image-center](../assets/images/600px/spike_protein_homotrimer.png){: .align-center width="400px"}](../assets/images/spike_protein_homotrimer.png)
 A side and top view of the quaternary structure of the SARS-CoV-2 spike protein homotrimer, with its three chains highlighted using different colors.